mehta128/Custom-Image-Data-Load-For-GANs/README.md

 # Custom-Image-Data-Load-For-GANs

-This repository is a tutorial for learning how to laod your custom image dataset for GAN network.
+This repository is a tutorial for learning how to load your custom image dataset for GAN network.

 Requirement: Pytorch, torchvision